 Game history of QuakeWorld

 Quakeworld refers to a popular death match game sequel that has over the years been developed to adapt to current player demands and systems.
 The game has since several changes in the storyline, graphics, player features among others that have kept it in good competition with other similar entities in the market.
+Unlike newer games that are played through apps and specifically designed for smartphone play, Quakeworld was an epic pc game designed to be enjoyed on a home computer.
+While it is often unthinkable that any serious gamer would not have a decent home pc to handle the kind of power needed for MMORPG’s you see so often, gaming apps are quickly affording a newer, younger Generation Z following, who enjoys the instant gratification that is just a click away.
+Many times, allowing these new game apps to win real money in the process through mobile casino gaming.
+What once was a challenge to fight an unseen enemy has now branched off to lucky cash returns to avid and curious online gamers.
 The game was first created in 1996 and the main brain behind it was John Carmack, a game programmer.
 The team however included his close associates John Cash and Christian Antkow.

 The history of QuakeWorld is actually quite interesting because there is a history to talk about given the extreme revolution of a simple 3D game idea that has since undergone a metamorphosis to give you Quakeworld, a significant player in the gaming industry.
 This evolution began in 1992 when they came up with Wolfenstein 3D, which was a simple combat game with inferior graphics that was basically trying to sell the concept of the ‘first person shooter'.